vaddi/d1mini_node/README.md

 # D1 Mini Node #

-A small Node Exporter to scrape Sensor data from a D1 Mini Board or a ESP8266-01 Board by a Prometheus instance.
+A small Node Exporter to serve Sensor data from a D1 Mini Board or a ESP8266-01 Board to a Prometheus instance.

 ### Installation